-a.
+- a.
 All-payer Total Cost of Care per Beneficiary Growth Target.
-Vermont shall limit All-payer Total Cost of Care per Beneficiary Growth to 3.5 percent (the "All-payer Total Cost of Care per Beneficiary Growth Target").
+Vermont shall limit All-payer Total Cost of Care per Beneficiary Growth to 3.5 percent (the "All-payer Total Cost of Care per Beneficiary Growth Target"). - i.

-i.
 Calculation Methodology.
-All-payer Total Cost of Care per Beneficiary Growth will be calculated by Vermont and CMS in aggregate as a compounded annualized growth rate of All-payer Total Cost of Care per Beneficiary across Performance Year 1 and subsequent Performance Years of this Model, using 2017 as a baseline and adjusted in section 9.c.
+All-payer Total Cost of Care per Beneficiary Growth will be calculated by Vermont and CMS in aggregate as a compounded annualized growth rate of All-payer Total Cost of Care per Beneficiary across Performance Years 1 through 5 of this Model, using 2017 as a baseline and adjusted in section 9.c.
 All-payer Total Cost of Care per Beneficiary for any given Performance Year will incorporate the count of all Vermont All-payer Beneficiaries (referenced as "Vermont all-payer beneficiaries" in the formula, below) and the expenditures associated with All-payer Financial Target Services for all Vermont All-payer Beneficiaries (referenced as "Vermont all-payer TCOC" in the formula, below).
-Vermont's performance on the All-payer Total Cost of Care per Beneficiary Growth Target will be calculated by the following formula, where "20xx" is the Performance Year for which the All-payer Total Cost of Care per Beneficiary is being calculated, and "z" is the total number of Performance Years:
+Vermont's performance on the All-payer Total Cost of Care per Beneficiary Growth Target will be calculated by the following formula:

-$$\left( \frac{\left( \frac{Vermont \ all - payer \ TCOC{20xx}}{Vermont \ all - payer \ beneficiaries{20xx}} \right)}{\left( \frac{Vermont \ all - payer \ TCOC{2017}}{Vermont \ all - payer \ beneficiaries{2017}} \right)^{\frac{1}{2}} - 1 \le 0.035$$ b.
+- b.
 Medicare Total Cost of Care per Beneficiary Growth Target.
-Vermont shall limit Vermont Medicare Total Cost of Care per Beneficiary Growth to at least 0.2 percentage points less than Performance Period Projected National Medicare Total Cost of Care per Beneficiary Growth (the "Medicare Total Cost of Care per Beneficiary Growth Target"), except as adjusted in section 9.b.iv.

-i.
-Calculation Methodology.
+Vermont shall limit Vermont Medicare Total Cost of Care per Beneficiary Growth to at least 0.2 percentage points less than Performance Period Projected National Medicare Total Cost of Care per Beneficiary Growth (the "Medicare Total Cost of Care per Beneficiary Growth Target"), except as adjusted in section 9.b.iv. - i.
+Calculation Methodology. - 1.
 Calculating Vermont Medicare Total Cost of Care per Beneficiary Growth.
 For Performance Years 1 and 2, the Vermont Medicare Total Cost of Care per Beneficiary will include only Vermont Medicare Beneficiaries who are aligned to Scale Target ACO Initiatives operating pursuant to executed participation agreements with CMS.
-Vermont Medicare Total Cost of Care per Beneficiary Growth for Performance Years 1 and 2 will be calculated by comparing: (a) Vermont Medicare Total Cost of Care per Beneficiary for Vermont Medicare Beneficiaries who are aligned to such Scale Target ACO Initiatives in a given Performance Year (referenced as "Vermont ACO-aligned Medicare beneficiaries" in the applicable formula, below) with (b) the Vermont Medicare Total Cost of Care per Beneficiary for Vermont Medicare Beneficiaries who would have been aligned to such Scale Target ACO Initiatives in the year prior to the Performance Year given the same alignment methodology and providers who participated in the Vermont ACO during the Performance Year (referenced as "Vermont ACO comparison Medicare beneficiaries" in the applicable formula, below).
+Vermont Medicare Total Cost of Care per Beneficiary Growth for Performance Years 1 and 2 will be calculated by comparing: (a) Vermont Medicare Total Cost of Care per Beneficiary for Vermont Medicare Beneficiaries who are aligned to such Scale Target ACO Initiatives in a given Performance Year (referenced as "Vermont ACO-aligned Medicare beneficiaries" in the formula, below) with (b) the Vermont Medicare Total Cost of Care per Beneficiary for Vermont Medicare Beneficiaries who would have been aligned to such Scale Target ACO Initiatives in the year prior to the Performance Year given the same alignment methodology and providers who participated in the Vermont ACO during the Performance Year (referenced as "Vermont ACO comparison Medicare beneficiaries" in the formula, below).

-For Performance Year 4 and subsequent Performance Years, the Vermont Medicare Total Cost of Care per Beneficiary will include all Vermont Medicare Beneficiaries.
-Vermont Medicare Total Cost of Care per Beneficiary Growth for Performance Year 4 and subsequent Performance Years will be calculated by comparing Vermont Medicare Total Cost of Care per Beneficiary for all Vermont Medicare Beneficiaries who are residing in Vermont in the Performance Year to Vermont Medicare Total Cost of Care per Beneficiary for all Vermont Medicare beneficiaries who were residing in Vermont in the year prior to the Performance Year according to CMS data, regardless of alignment to Scale Target ACO Initiatives.
+For Performance Years 4 and 5, the Vermont Medicare Total Cost of Care per Beneficiary will include all Vermont Medicare Beneficiaries.
+Vermont Medicare Total Cost of Care per Beneficiary Growth for Performance Years 4 and 5 will be calculated by comparing Vermont Medicare Total Cost of Care per Beneficiary for all Vermont Medicare Beneficiaries who are residing in Vermont in the Performance Year to Vermont Medicare Total Cost of Care per Beneficiary for all Vermont Medicare beneficiaries who were residing in Vermont in the year prior to the Performance Year according to CMS data, regardless of alignment to Scale Target ACO Initiatives.